oyvfoss/fesk/README.rst

 (Currently only has functionality for RDI ADCP data - starting from .mat files output by WinADCP).

-(At teh moment: primarily functionality for processing, not much for analysis/inspection.
+(At the moment: primarily functionality for processing, not much for analysis/inspection.
 Will add more of this later. )

 Creates a ``RdiObj`` object containing the data.
 This object can be easily